Pictured above: Student Counsellor Shannon Thompson at ACU's Ballarat campus.

 “In line with the ACU Mission, we discuss the importance of reaching out to others who may be feeling marginalised and would benefit from some support.
-We discuss issues such as the importance of respecting people’s value systems and weave it into the ACU Graduate Attributes, as the volunteers are developing their leadership skills.
+We discuss issues such as the importance of respecting people’s value systems and weave it into the ACU Graduate Attributes.
 During Orientation Week, the Peer Leaders take new students to meet the staff in the Office of Student Success and explain what support services are available.
-The Peer Leaders also host a welcome dinner and informal coffee catchups with the new students in first semester to foster connection and establish social networks.”
+The Peer Leaders also host a welcome dinner and informal coffee catchups with the new students in first semester to establish social networks.”

 Shannon says the program has helped to reduce attrition rates and is very popular with the student volunteers, some of whom stay involved in the program into their third or fourth year at ACU.
 Similar programs have now been rolled out on other ACU campuses.